-16.6 Should the Stewards decide to impose a time penalty as provided for in Article 16.4 a. the following procedure shall be applied :
+16.6 Should the Stewards decide to impose a time penalty as provided for in Article 16.4 the following procedure shall be applied:

-At the driver's pit stop, the driver must enter the pit lane and stop in his pit stop position under Parc Fermé conditions for the given penalty time.
-No-one from the Team may touch the car during this period, and the driver may not open the door.
+At the car's pit stop, the Driver must enter the pit lane and stop in his pit stop position under Parc Fermé conditions for the given penalty time.
+No-one from the Team may touch the car during this period, and the Driver may not open the door.
 Once the time has elapsed, the pit stop according to articles 36-39 may begin.
-This includes any stop the driver makes whilst an FCY or Safety Car procedure is in operation.
+The minimum time will be extended by the penalty time imposed.
+Such a penalty will not be imposed after the pit window has opened.